The first step of the policy process involves issues being turned into agenda items for policymaking bodies.

 Global warming policy can be quite contentious because competing interests get involved in the policy-making and implementation process.

-There are many concerns about the environmental and political impact of continued dependance on nonrenewable, foreign-produced fossil fuels.
+There are many concerns about the environmental and political impact of continued dependence on nonrenewable, foreign-produced fossil fuels.

 Education policy refers to the collection of laws and rules that govern the operation of education systems.